beginning of content

 How is the flu diagnosed?

-To confirm a diagnosis of influenza, your doctor will arrange a flu test.
+Sometimes, your doctor may want to confirm a diagnosis of influenza and will arrange a flu test.

 This involves taking a sample of cells and mucus from your nose or throat using a sterile cotton swab.
-This sample is then sent to a pathology laboratory for testing using a polymerase chain reaction (PCR) test.
-A PCR test can find the genetic material of the virus or bacteria causing your symptoms.
+This sample is then sent to a pathology laboratory for testing.

 Your doctor may also test you for COVID-19.